University of the Philippines Los Baños College of Human Ecology: History

 CHE is one of the few human ecology degree programs offered in Asia.
 In 1974, the Institute of Human Ecology (IHE) in UPLB was established in response to the call of Stockholm Conference for a “common outlook and principle to inspire and guide the people and the world in preservation and enhancement of human environment.
 It then became College of Human Ecology by 1983.

-Currently, the alumni of the College who take the Environmental Planning Board Examination still maintain a higher passing rate as compared to the national average.
-The College has also consistently recorded 100% passing rates in the Nutritionist-Dietitian Board Examination given by the Philippine Professional Regulation Commission since 2008.

 Research and Extension

 The College developed and currently administers the Regional Training Program on Food and Nutrition Planning for the United Nations Food and Agriculture Organization and the Netherlands Universities Foundation for International Cooperation.
 It aims to establish a pool of human resources in Asia who are fully capable of integrating nutrition considerations into development planning and management.
 It is the first in Asia to offer a degree program on Food and Nutrition Planning which has trained hundreds from all over the continent since its inception in 1978.

-CHE also conceptualized the Nutrition Improvement Model, which led to the development of Barangay Integrated Development Approach for Nutrition Improvement (BIDANI) Program.
-BIDANI is now a component of the Philippine Plan of Action for Nutrition for building capacities of local governments to integrate nutrition into local development programs.